Moonstroke/3d/README.md

 Stack operations:
   `&` duplicate top of the stack
   `$` invert top two items on the stack
-  `#` pops the stack and pushes random integer lower or equal to on the stack
+  `#` pop and push random integer lower or equal to it
-  `\` pushes on the stack next character on the grid as hexadecimal digit
+  `\` push next character as hexadecimal digit
-  `'` pushes on the stack next character on the grid as char
+  `'` push next character as char
-  `"` pop top of the stack and execute it as a command character
+  `"` pop and execute it as a command character

 Other:
   ` ` (`SPACE`) NO-OP (technically every character that is not a command is a NOP)